e-rotaract/e-rotaract.github.io/_pages/mini/speakeat.md

                     <br><br>
                     🌐 Share the event with your friends and family!
 Everyone is welcome!
                     <br><br>
-                    ⁉️ If you have any questions or suggestions, please contact: Iago Felipe Trentin, Emiline Rioux, or Eleonora Patinot.
+                    ⁉️ If you have any questions or suggestions, please contact us at <a href="https://e-rotaract.com">www.e-rotaract.com</a>.
                 </p>
             </a>
             <a lang="fr">